ydb-platform/ydb/ydb/docs/en/core/dev/example-app/_includes/example-cpp.md

                 .Build()
             .Build();

-        // Execute first query to get the required values to the client.
+        // Execute the first query to retrieve the required values for the client.
-        // Transaction control settings don't set CommitTx flag to keep transaction active
+        // Transaction control settings do not set the CommitTx flag, allowing the transaction to remain active
         // after query execution.
         auto result = session.ExecuteQuery(
             query1,